 We want to help every organization incorporate virtual events into their overall strategy.
-Virtual events will never replace live events but they can certainly be a strong substitute to compliment your organizations overall efforts.
-These 10 tips for managing your virtual event will give you a strong start to launching your organization’s next or first virtual event.
+Virtual events will never replace live events, but they can certainly be a strong substitute to complement your organization’s overall efforts.
+These 15 tips for managing your virtual event will give you a strong start to launching your organization’s next or first virtual event.

 Display Zoom, YouTube, Twitch, and Vimeo videos on each of your dedicated session details pages.
 This includes pre-recorded videos, live meetings, webinars and livestreams.
 This allows attendees to view sessions without navigating away from your Sched event website.